 One of the first things that I tell my coaching clients about embarking on any new endeavor is to count up the costs.
 This basically means doing your research.
 Understand what you are getting yourself into – know the cost of admission.
 And when it comes to traditional spirituality, this concept applies three times over.
 Always know the cost of practicing African spirituality before embarking upon such a journey.

-Nothing is free in the spirit realm regardless of what spiritual system you practice.
-Churches ask for tithes and offerings, Islam teaches the concept of zakat or almsgiving, Hindus regularly donate hair and other sacrificial offerings to the temple, and the list goes on…
+Nothing is free in the spirit realm, regardless of what spiritual system you practice.
+Churches ask for tithes and offerings.
+Islam teaches the concept of zakat or almsgiving.
+Hindus regularly donate hair and other sacrificial offerings to their temples.
+And the list goes on…

-African traditional systems are no different in respect to paying for services rendered.
+African traditional systems are no different with respect to paying for services rendered.
 However, they contrast other religious systems in how, when, and why an individual reimburses for spiritual services.
-Even more than monetary costs, African spiritual systems require that you pay in other ways to reap the many benefits that they offer.
-So, if you are considering venturing into an African or African diaspora tradition, you need to be aware of the costs involved in the practice.
+Even more than monetary costs, African spiritual systems require that you pay in other ways to reap the many benefits they offer.
+So, if you are considering venturing into an African or African diaspora tradition, you should know the costs involved in the practice.

 Adherents may also have to pay fees for special ceremonies such as festivals, fets, etc. In some cases, they may also have to pay for travel related to such events.
 You can easily spend $5,000-$15,000 or much more in any given year if you are a dedicated devotee who wishes to fully engage with an African spiritual system.

 For Christians and religious adherents who faithfully pay their tithes and offerings, this may not be a major transition for you.
 However, if you typically don’t spend this much on your spiritual practice, such costs can be prohibitive.
 So, definitely be mindful of these dynamics before committing to a practice.